ShanikwaH/ai-bi-dashboard/docs/INTERVIEW_PREPARATION_GUIDE.md

 **Scale:**
 - Tested with datasets up to 1M records
+- SQL queries process in <5 seconds for 1M rows
 - Response times under 15 seconds for complex queries
 - Handles 6 different industry data structures
+- 15+ data cleaning templates tested on real messy data

+**Data Quality:**
+- Automated validation checks for uploaded files
+- Before/after metrics for every cleaning operation
+- Visual comparison charts (4 types)
+- Statistical validation that cleaning preserves data integrity
+- Export options maintain data quality

 **Reliability:**
 - Error handling for edge cases (missing data, wrong formats, outliers)
 - Automated data quality validation
 - Graceful degradation when AI service is unavailable
+- SQL query validation before execution
+- Query history for audit trails

 **User Experience:**
 - Intuitive interface requiring zero training
 - Real-time feedback and progress indicators
 - Mobile-responsive design
+- Visual SQL editor with help text
+- Professional documentation

 The difference between a side project and production isn't just scale - it's mindset.
 I approached this like I was building for a real user base.
 In fact, the patterns I learned here directly apply to enterprise scenarios.
-The AI integration, multi-user considerations, and performance optimization are exactly what you'd need at scale.
+The AI integration, SQL optimization, and performance tuning are exactly what you'd need at scale.

 Plus, this gives me something many candidates don't have: **end-to-end ownership**.
-I've seen the entire lifecycle from conception to deployment, not just my piece of a larger system."
+I've seen the entire lifecycle from conception to deployment, not just my piece of a larger system.
+I've made decisions about data quality, user experience, and technical architecture that I'd make in any production environment."

 ---